Don Hasselbeck

-Donald William Hasselbeck (born April 1, 1955) is a former professional football player, a tight end in the National Football League (NFL) for the New England Patriots, Los Angeles Raiders, Minnesota Vikings, and the New York Giants.
+Donald William Hasselbeck (April 1, 1955 – April 14, 2025) was an American professional football player who was a tight end in the National Football League (NFL) for the New England Patriots, Los Angeles Raiders, Minnesota Vikings, and the New York Giants.
+He played college football for the Colorado Buffaloes, earning second-team All-American honors in 1975.
+Hasselbeck was selected in the second round of the 1977 NFL draft.
+He won a Super Bowl with the Raiders in the 1983 season.

 Early life

-Born and raised in Cincinnati, Ohio, Hasselbeck attended La Salle High School, where he was an all-city selection in both football and basketball.
+Born to John William Hasselbeck and Molly M. (née Lang) Hasselbeck, he was raised in Cincinnati, Ohio, Hasselbeck attended La Salle High School, where he was an all-city selection in both football and basketball.
 He played college football at Colorado, where he majored in Fine Arts.
-He is currently ranked thirty-sixth on the all-time receptions list at CU.
+He is currently ranked 36th on the all-time receptions list at CU.

 Professional career

-Hasselbeck was selected by the New England Patriots in the second round of the 1977 NFL Draft, where he played for the first six seasons of his nine-year career.
+Hasselbeck was selected by the New England Patriots in the second round of the 1977 NFL draft, where he played for the first six seasons of his nine year career.
+In 1981 he started 14 games and led the Patriots in receptions with 46, to go along with 808 yards and six TDs.
 He was traded to the Los Angeles Raiders early in the 1983 season; in Super Bowl XVIII, Hasselbeck blocked an extra point attempt by Washington.
 He then played for the Minnesota Vikings in 1984 and the New York Giants in 1985 before retiring; he scored the final touchdown of the Giants' season in a 17–3 NFC Wild Card victory over the defending Super Bowl champion San Francisco 49ers.

-Family
+Personal life and death

-Hasselbeck is married to Mary Beth "Betsy" (Rueve) Hasselbeck.
-He is the father of former NFL quarterback Matt Hasselbeck, formerly the starter for the Seattle Seahawks.
+Hasselbeck was married to Mary Beth "Betsy" (Rueve) Hasselbeck.
+He was the father of former NFL quarterback Matt Hasselbeck, formerly the starter for the Seattle Seahawks.
 Matt played on the Seahawks with Lofa Tatupu, who himself was the son of Don's teammate Mosi Tatupu.

 Hasselbeck's second son Tim Hasselbeck was an NFL backup quarterback who currently works for ESPN as a Fantasy Football analyst and is married to Elisabeth Hasselbeck.
-His third son, Nathanael Nicolas (born 1981), played football at Boston College and the University of Massachusetts as a defensive back.
+His third son, Nathanael Nicolas (born 1981), played wide receiver at Boston College and the University of Massachusetts.

-Don is the son of John William Hasselbeck and Molly M. (Lang) Hasselbeck.
+Death

+Hasselbeck died after going into cardiac arrest at his home on April 14, 2025, at the age of 70.